ericwait/hydra-image-processor/readme.md

   1. PYTHON3_DIR - Root directory of the Python 3.x installation to build against
   2. NUMPY3_DIR - Root directory of the Numpy installation to build against

-It is currently simplest to build Python bindings using the full solution file, at present, as the Python project is dependant on the core image processing library.
+It is currently simplest to build Python bindings using the full solution file, at present, as the Python project is dependent on the core image processing library.
 NOTE: Unless you have ```Debug``` build of Python 3.x, the bindings must be built in ```Release``` mode.

 ### Installation and Usage
 After a successful build the file ```src/Python/HIP.pyd``` should be placed in a directory on the PYTHON_PATH to make the Hydra Image Processing tools accessible from Python.